sankar-ayudham/product-admin-dashboard/README.md

 ### Search

-- Product search using DummyJSON /products/search?q=
+- Product search using DummyJSON `/products/search?q=`
 - 400ms debounce
 - Search state synchronized with the URL
 - Automatically resets to page 1 when searching
 - AbortController used to cancel unnecessary requests
-- Request sequencing prevents stale slow requests from replacing newer search results
+- Request sequencing prevents stale slow searches from replacing newer results
 - Locally added products are also included in local search

 ### Category Filtering

-- Categories loaded through /products/categories
+- Categories loaded through `/products/categories`
 - Category selection through a dropdown
 - Electronics is available as a grouped category
 - Electronics groups: